 Museum & Gallery

-At a distance of 2 km from Rajkot Junction, Watson Museum is an ancient museum in Rajkot city of Gujarat.
-It is one of the largest museums in Gujarat and among the best places to visit in Rajkot.
+At a distance of 1.5 km from Diu Bus Station, Diu Museum is a prominent museum located in Diu.
+Situated near St. Paul's Church, it is one of the museums in the Union Territory of Diu - Daman and among the must-visit places in Diu town.

 |Somnath - Palitana - Bhavnagar||3D/2N||₹ 8950||View Details|

 |Dwarka - Somnath - Gir - Junagadh||5D/4N||₹ 14000||View Details|